 (3) Receipts shall be required for international travel expenses, which include commercial transportation, lodging, meal, and miscellaneous living expenses.
 Currency exchange rates shall be provided as supporting documentation.

 (4) A receipt shall be required for any single miscellaneous business expense charge exceeding ten dollars.
 State agents shall first use any free internet or phone services prior to incurring these expenses.
 Currency exchange rates shall be provided as supporting documentation.

 In accordance with the per diem rates established by the U.S. general services administration, reimbursement of expenses incurred while on official travel status within the continental U.S. is authorized per state agent per calendar day for lodging in commercial establishments . at actual cost up to the maximum allowable lodging rate for that location, plus applicable taxes on the entire room.

 Reimbursement for lodging in commercial establishments is authorized per state agent per calendar day at actual cost when such cost is reasonable as determined by the head of a state agency or his/her designee.
 The currency exchange rate shall be provided as supporting documentation.

-(3) Receipts are required for all lodging expenses.
+(3) Itemized receipts or equivalent are required for all lodging expenses.